deep diiv: zachary cole smith talks sky ferreira, saint laurent and his sophomore album

 Three years after DIIV’s debut record defined a new sound, its frontman is re-writing his own rules.

-Of these 18 tracks, only one has been released, Dopamine.
-On first listen, it sounds like something that could have appeared amongst Oshin's hazier cuts: a dance between punched-up dream-pop bass lines that plunges head first into a truly beautiful guitar overlay.
+The first track to be released, Dopamine, sounds like something that could have appeared amongst Oshin's hazier cuts: a dance between punched-up dream-pop bass lines and a truly beautiful guitar overlay.
 Smith knows melody is DIIV's strong suit: "I don't really know how to write songs with chords.
 For me, it's always been about experimenting with the interplay between two guitars -- having a couple different melodies layered on top of each other and seeing how they interact," he says.
 "That's really the pull of every DIIV song.
 That's what keeps DIIV listenable."

-"I think a lot of my backstory -- the mythology or narrative around the band -- has been pretty well covered [in the press,]" Smith says, and it's true.
-He's spoken with brave candor about his heroin addiction -- one that got himself and girlfriend Sky Ferreira arrested after police searched his unregistered pickup truck on the way to the band's Basilica Soundscape set in 2013, and one he's since overcome.
-Last year, DIIV was dragged back through the mud when sexist comments made by its bassist, Devin Ruben Perez, surfaced on 4chan.
+"I think a lot of my backstory -- the mythology or narrative around the band -- has been pretty well covered," Smith says, and it's true.
+He's spoken with brave candour about his heroin addiction -- one that got himself and girlfriend Sky Ferreira arrested after police searched his unregistered pick-up truck on the way to the band's Basilica Soundscape set in 2013, and one he's since overcome.
+Last year, DIIV was dragged back through the mud when sexist and racist comments made by its bassist, Devin Ruben Perez, surfaced on 4chan.

 But Smith's lyrics aren't only important to him.
 This vocal clarity was in part motivated by the girl who's been by his side through it all.
 "Sky listens to music so differently than I do," he says.
 "She's very lyric-based listener, so it was important to put extra focus on this record's lyrics."
 This isn't the only time we speak about the singer, who's presently at work on her own full-length follow up.
 Smith tells me that Ferreira was who introduced him to one of the creative collaborators he most respects: Hedi Slimane.